PostHog/posthog.com/contents/tutorials/android-ab-tests.md

 ## Creating a new Android app

-Our app will have two screens: The first screen will have a button which will take you to a second screen.
-The second screen will either have a `red` or `green` background color depending on if the user is in the `control` or `test` group.
-The second screen will also have a button which captures an event when it's pressed.
+Our app will have two screens:

+- The first screen will have a button which will take you to a second screen.
+- The second screen will either have a `red` or `green` background color depending on if the user is in the `control` or `test` group of the A/B test.
+It will also have a button which captures an event when pressed.
 We'll use this event as our goal metric for our test.

 The first step is to create a new app.
-Open Android studio and create a new project.
-Select `Empty Activity`, name your project `My-AB-Test` and use the defaults for everything else.
+Open [Android Studio](https://developer.android.com/studio) and create a new project.
+Select `Empty Activity`, name your project `My-AB-Test`, and use the defaults for everything else.

 Then, replace your code in `MainActivity.kt` to set up a basic UI with a button to navigate to a new screen.